CharlesIrvineKC/mozart/guides/first_process_execution.md

 {:ok, ["add x and y process"]}
 ````

-The function **MyBpmApplication.get_processes/1** function use created for you automatically when you inserted **use Mozart.BpmProcess** into your module definition.
+The function **MyBpmApplication.get_processes/1** was created for you automatically when you inserted **use Mozart.BpmProcess** into your module definition.

 ## Start a Process Engine and Execute the Process Model